amitkiit1994/manushya_dimag/MANUSHYA_AI_SYSTEM_DOCUMENTATION.md

 3. Identity is provisioned

 ### Session & Refresh Token Flow
-1. Login returns access + refresh tokens
+1. Identity creation returns access + refresh tokens
 2. Use refresh token to get new access token
 3. Revoke sessions as needed